-The picture above was taken by my friend during a Blood Moon Yoga Practice at Minot Beach.
-I'm always eternally grateful for the students who come to share in the beauty of nature at its best.
+The picture above was taken at the Malawi Children's Mission in Malawi, Africa during a girls yoga class.
+This mission is a place of hope everyday for the children who attend.
+I was grateful for the chance to nurture and love them for 2 weeks last summer.
 The picture to the right is not me, but my friend.
 We were paddleboarding on the Gulph River on a glorious day.
-My friend came into bridge pose.
+My friend came into wheel pose.
 The moment was so inspiring with the sun, the water, and her with her heart wide open.
 I was awed.
 The last picture was taken by my youngest daughter.
 I was visiting my dad in a long term rehab center after being diagnosed with ALS.
 My daughter and my two sons came with me and we stayed the night.
 Before visiting him the next day we hiked Mt.
 Greylock in the Berkshires near where my dad was staying.
 It was such a beautiful day.
 The fresh air cleared our minds.
 We felt the sensations of the sun, earth, and air.
 I was touched that my children were with me and that feeling lifted me to higher ground and gave me hope that everything would be okay.

 I love that yoga is a practice.
 I am continually learning and evolving.
 When I falter and fall I begin again.
 This practice has connected me to the most beautiful people in my life.
 It reminds me everyday that suffering is inevitable and not in a dark, gloomy way, just as the truth.
 Happiness is hard work.
 Acceptance of this hard work keeps us on the right path.
 Yoga helps to create a container to hold both the heartache and the joy.
 Life is a continuous flow with peaks and valleys.
 I'm along for the ride.
 Yoga brings me home and makes me feel connected to something greater than myself.
 I don't know what I would do without my practice:)

 I hope our paths cross soon.